 Sadly many women do not do these exercises and often many women are unsure where their pelvic floor muscles really are.
 A Californian gynaecologist Dr Arnold Kegel developed exercises that are clinically proven to improve your pelvic floor strength.
 This involves repeatedly contracting and relaxing the muscle that form part of the pelvic floor.
 This can further be improved if you use weighted Kegel balls to strengthen the pelvic floor.
 Kegal weights help to to strengthen, tone and tighten your pelvic floor much quicker than if you do your exercises without them as they help you to recognise which muscles you should actually be exercising.

-For further information, please feel free to contact Simply Menopausal for further advice, or you can buy Secret Whispers from our online shop.
+For further information, please feel free to contact Simply Menopausal for further advice, or you can buy Secret Whispers directly from this website to receive 10 % discount.